Counseling Degrees & Licenses in Louisiana

 • Accreditation: CACREP

-The Louisiana State University School of Allied Health Professions is a public university with a focus on health science education, including degrees in clinical mental health counseling and clinical rehabilitation counseling.
-The master of health sciences degree in clinical rehabilitation and counseling program has a practicum and internship experience that lasts a full semester.
-The practicum is a part-time placement in an agency for a minimum of 100 hours; internship I and II are part-time placements for 300 hours each.
+The Louisiana State University School of Allied Health Professions is a public university that focuses on health science education, including degrees in clinical mental health counseling and clinical rehabilitation counseling.
+The master of health sciences degree in clinical rehabilitation and counseling program has a full-semester practicum and internship experience.
+The practicum is a part-time placement in an agency for at least 100 hours; internship I and II are part-time placements for 300 hours each.

 • Location: New Orleans, Louisiana